rishavb123/MineRL/README.md

 ## Abstract

-We will be using the popular sandbox video game Minecraft and its associated Malmo platform to train an agent to successfully combat in-game entities known as “mobs.”
-It is our hope that methods like the ones we are using to train an agent in a simulated environment can be extrapolated to real life applications like robotics in the physical world.
-We will use a popular reinforcement learning technique called Deep Q Learning using a couple different feature representations and compare the differences in performances.
+As robots become more prevalent in society and the workplace, the need for robust algorithms that can learn to control autonomous agents in a wide range of situations becomes paramount.
+Prior work has shown that deep reinforcement learning models perform reliably in 3D environments, even when rewards are sparse and only visual input is provided to the agent.
+Here, we use Project Malmö, an AI research platform based on the popular sandbox video game Minecraft, to train an RL agent to combat in-game entities known as “mobs.”
+We implement a RL algorithm called a Deep Q Network (DQN), as well as a pretrained residual neural network as a baseline model, and compare the differences in performance.
+We expect that with minimal hyperparameter tuning, the RL model will learn significantly more than the baseline, and that the agent will succeed in defending itself to some extent.

 ## Introduction and Background